rdiazconcha/devsum19/README.md

 - rdiazconcha/lilproducts
 - rdiazconcha/lilsales

+The container images are based in the [Azure: Microservicios esencial training course solution files.](https://github.com/rdiazconcha/lil-azure-microservicios)

 ARM template files in JSON format.

 To run, execute **az mesh deployment create** with the proper parameters as follows: